paulbayer/Inventory_Scripts/README.md

   - I have experimented with multi-threading in this script, and it seems to make a world of difference.
 As always - all comments are welcome!

 - **all_my_vpcs.py**
-  - The objective of this script is to find all the vpcs within your set of accounts - as determined by your profiles.
-This script has been superseded by the "all_my_vpcs2.py" since this script only looked in the specific profile you supplied.

-- **all_my_vpcs2.py**
   - The objective of this script is to find all the vpcs within your set of accounts - as determined by your Master Account's list of children.
-This script obsoletes the previous "all_my_vpcs.py" as this script can look at your whole Org, instead of only the single profile you specify.
   - You can also specify "--default" to limit your searching to only default VPCs.
+  - This does not currently allow any deletion of your (default) VPCs...

+- **check_all_cloudtrail.py**
+  - This script is used to find

 - **delete_bucket_objects.py**
   - This is a tool that should delete buckets and the objects in them.
 I didn't write the original script, but I've been adapting it to my needs.
 This one should be considered alpha.